2027 Fibre Input Methodologies Review

 We are required to review the Fibre Input Methodologies (IMs) within 7 years of their publication.
 We commenced our review of them on 27 March 2025, and are required to complete this review by 13 October 2027.

-The Commission has begun its first review of the fibre IMs.
+The Commission is undertaking its first review of the fibre IMs.
 Our initial view is that the fibre IMs are generally working well, and an in-depth bottom-up review is not required.
 While considering the breadth of the IMs, our work in the review focuses on the areas of highest value to end-users of fibre services.

 On 27 March 2025, two Notices of Intention and an Open letter seeking stakeholder views on the process and initial focus areas of the Fibre IM review were published.
 This included signalling that the where the fibre cost of capital IMs were common regulated suppliers under Part 4 of the Commerce Act we would be considering these IMs, these common areas include our approach to the cost of debt, the risk-free rate of interest for equity, and the tax-adjusted market risk premium.
 Submissions on the Open letter closed on 29 April 2025.